nivekcode/ng-sortgrid/README.md

 Pass your items to the directive via the ngSortGridItems input.

 ![Grid demo](https://raw.githubusercontent.com/kreuzerk/ng-sortgrid/master/projects/ng-sortgrid-demo/src/assets/gs3.png)
-React on the 'sorted' output events
+React on the 'sorted' output event.
+The `sorted` output event emits a `NgsgOrderChange` which contains the `previousOrder` and the `currentOrder`

 ![Grid demo](https://raw.githubusercontent.com/kreuzerk/ng-sortgrid/master/projects/ng-sortgrid-demo/src/assets/gs4.png)